Isaacng64/Project-3/JS Styleguide.md

 #### Horizontal whitespace:

-* nThere should be a single space between if, for, do, and similar keywords and the parentheses that follow them.
+* There should be a single space between if, for, do, and similar keywords and the parentheses that follow them.
 * There should be a single space between the close parentheses and the open brace that follows them.
 * There should NOT be a space between a function or constructor and the parentheses that follow them.
 * There should be a single space on both sides of the ternary operator.
 * There should be a single space following every comma or semicolon.
 * There should be a single space follwing the double slash (//) for comments.
 * There should be a single space after the opening curly brace and before the closing curly brace when initializing objects in a single line.

-#### Allowed:
+#### Good:
 ```JS
 function checkCondition() {
   let result;